BrodyHolden/battlesnake-node/README.md

 # battlesnake-node(js)

+Snake AI for battlesnake 2015 by team SNAKENADO:

+  - @Rebeckky Artwork and Conceptual Design

+  - @BrodyHolden Programming and Conceptual Design

 A simple [BattleSnake AI](http://battlesnake.io) written in Javascript for NodeJS (though you could probably use [iojs](https://iojs.org/)).

 To get started you'll need a working NodeJS development environment, and at least read the Heroku docs on [deploying a NodeJS app](https://devcenter.heroku.com/articles/getting-started-with-nodejs).